 Finally, if you can manage to spend $30,000 a year on the card, you can even earn a 2-for-1 Travel Together Ticket good for two years when you redeem for a flight on British Airways.
 With the Travel Together Ticket, you can bring a companion on your next reward flight without using any additional Avios points.
 Fees and taxes do still apply, but the voucher is valid to any destination and includes first/business class.
 Another family tip is that you are allowed to pool miles between multiple people in a “household account” to make redemptions easier.
 So you, your spouse/partner, and other relatives can share points.

-(This was actually done x2 for Mrs. MMB and we traveled together.
+To get the max bonus requires a decent amount of spending, but the value is so high that it may be worth the effort.
+This was actually done x2 for Mrs. MMB and we traveled together.
 We householded accounts and that way I could redeem flights for both of us.
-It worked well because we could all book tickets together on the same flight all at once and only talking to one person over the phone.)
+It worked well because we could all book tickets together on the same flight all at once.